 If you wish to continue developing your creative writing at the end of your bachelor's degree, Rosemont has an outstanding MFA in Creative Writing program that produces award-winning authors, poets, and creative nonfiction writers.

-In addition to our Creative Writing program, our distinguished Master of Arts degree in Publishing prepares you to compete in the ever-changing and vibrant world of publishing.
-The Double Degree option allows students to complete both an MFA in Creative Writing and an MA in Publishing in tandem.
+In addition to our Creative Writing program, our distinguished Master of Arts degree in Publishing prepares you to compete in the dynamic world of publishing.
+The Double Degree option allows students to complete an MFA in Creative Writing and an MA in Publishing in tandem.

 Jobs for Writers

-Through the Writing Studies program, you'll develop skills highly-desired by employers, including critical thinking, effective writing, and communication.
-As an English major, you are taught to proofread, edit, and refine writing, all of which are invaluable in a business setting.
-In addition, as a result of the peer review process in writing workshops, graduates with a bachelor's degree in creative writing are able to take and provide constructive criticism effectively.
+Through the Writing Studies program, you'll develop skills highly desired by employers, including critical thinking, effective writing, and communication.
+You will learn to proofread, edit, and refine writing, all of which are invaluable in a business setting.
+In addition, as a result of the peer-review process in writing workshops, graduates of the program are able to take and provide constructive criticism effectively.

 Job titles that suit English and writing majors include:

 - Grant writer